darealshinji/Steam-files-and-notes/Codename Gordon/README.md

 AppID: `92`

-Codename Gordon can still be installed for free using the Steam URL `steam://install/92` or `steamcmd`.
+Codename Gordon can still be installed for free using the Steam URL `steam://install/92`, `steamcmd` or with the command line option `-applaunch 92`.

 Linux
 -----